HLCaptain/planty/README.md

 ## Contributing

 Feel free to open an issue for any bugs or feature requests.
+See more in [CONTRIBUTING.md](CONTRIBUTING.md).

 The client is using [Kotlin Coding Conventions](https://kotlinlang.org/docs/reference/coding-conventions.html).